 What about weight and durability?
 The DEWALT DWD112 8.0 Amp 3/8-Inch VSR Pistol-Grip Drill is reasonably lightweight, compact, as well as very durable.
 Thus, you can expect this product to be easy to use and last for a very long time.

-On the other hand, the best value product from this list would have to be Black & Decker DR260C 5.2-Amp Drill/Driver, 3/8-Inch.
-This product is highly recommended for basic tasks, but rest assured that it will do the job well without ripping a hole in your pocket.
+On the other hand, if you need a heavy duty work horse professional drill the product from this list would have to be DEWALT DWD210G 10-Amp 1/2-Inch Pistol-Grip Drill.
+This product is highly recommended for basic tasks, but rest assured that it will do the heavy lifting for those bigger ones as well without ripping t big a hole in your pocket.

 That is all for this article, and make sure to read on our other buying guides (best garage heater) that will help you choose the best of the best.
 Did you enjoy this article?
 If you did, leave a comment below and share this article.
 Thanks for reading!